antlafarge/jdownloader/README.md

 - If you want to run the image as an unprivileged user, check the permissions of the files and directories you mount as volumes, and use the `user` parameter.
 - Run the container by choosing the [docker run](https://github.com/antlafarge/jdownloader#docker-run) or [docker compose](https://github.com/antlafarge/jdownloader#docker-compose) method and customize the parameters by using your [myJDownloader](https://my.jdownloader.org) credentials.
 - Wait some minutes for JDownloader to update and be available in your [myJDownloader web interface](https://my.jdownloader.org).

+### Update JDownloader

+Automatic updates are enabled by default, so you have nothing to do.
+JDownloader will update itself when JDownloader is idle.
+To disable the automatic upates, go to `Settings` / `Event Scripter` and switch from `Enabled` to `Disabled`.

 ### Update the image